The Tide (light rail): Route

 The Tide is designed with the hope that TOD (Transit-oriented development) will be constructed along the light rail line, creating a smart growth transit corridor to help guide growth using compact mixed-use development practices, as well as curbing traffic congestion.

 Most of the Tide's route east of downtown Norfolk operates on newly-laid track along the former Norfolk Southern Railway line that runs due east to the resort area of Virginia Beach.
 The Norfolk Southern Railway had previously abandoned that line.
 That right-of-way had carried both freight and passenger traffic until the end of World War II, and then operated as a freight-only railway for several additional decades.
 The current eastern end of The Tide is at Newtown Road, which is the Norfolk-Virginia Beach boundary line.

 By contrast, The Tide's route from the Harbor Park area west within downtown Norfolk and north-west to the Medical Center area is entirely new right-of-way.

 Stations

+Incidents

+On December 28, 2023, a 14 year old boy was shot on board one of the light rail vehicles while it was in downtown Norfolk.
+The driver was able to quickly get help and the injuries were reported to not be life-threatening.
+A 16 year old and 14 year old were arrested and charged for the crime.
+In response, HRT said that they would increase security on the trains and at the stations.